What you need to know about Astigmatism

-Your final prescription will indicate the exact strength of the Optical Lenses that you require in order to correct your visual defect(s).
+Your final prescription will indicate the exact strength of the Optical Lenses that you require to correct your visual defect(s).
 You’ll be glad you got tested because you will be on the road to alleviating your vision problems and any/all associated symptoms.

 Now on to ways your Astigmatism can be corrected!